divyanshuan/TalentFlow/README.md

 This creates an optimized production build in the `build` folder, ready to be deployed to any static hosting service.

+### Netlify Deployment Fix

+If you encounter "Page not found" errors when refreshing on client-side routes, the `_redirects` file in the `public` folder ensures all routes are properly handled by React Router.

 ## 🎯 How TalentFlow Works

 ### The Complete Hiring Journey